OpenTermsArchive/contrib-versions/Gmail/Privacy Policy.md

 *   Payments
 *   Fiber
 *   Project Fi
-*   Google Apps for Education
+*   G Suite for Education

 For more information about some of our most popular services, you can visit the Google Product Privacy Guide.